wirc-sjsu/firebench/docs/workflows/sensitivity/ros_sensitivity.md

 ### Setup

-The set up section in the python script is:
+The setup section in the Python script is:
 ```python
 #######################################################################################
 #                             SETUP SECTION